-- Burnout - Under the matrix organizational structure, everyone is juggling a heavy workload, often on top of their everyday responsibilities, which isn’t ideal for morale and motivation.
+- Burnout – Under the matrix organizational structure, everyone juggles a heavy workload, often on top of their everyday responsibilities, which isn’t ideal for morale and motivation.

 Other Organizational Structure Types

-These are far from the only types of organizational structure a company can use to build its org chart.
+These are far from the only types of organizational structures a company can use to build its org chart.
 Here are some other options…

 Divisional Organizational Structure

 Large enterprises especially might employ a divisional organizational structure to configure their org chart.